descarteslabs/descarteslabs-python/descarteslabs/catalog/readme.rst

 .. !!!
 If you change the class hierarchy, *make sure* to update the `Inheritance` action for all derived classes !!!

+.. admonition:: Compatibility Warnings

+  Product ID:
+    Instead of your Descartes Labs user ID, the product id is now prepended with your Descartes Labs organization ID if available, otherwise it defaults to your Descartes Labs user ID.
+If the prefix is your Descartes Labs organization ID, it means that your product id must be unique within your organization.

+  Image and Band Name:
+    The allowed characters are now ``a`` through ``z``, ``A`` through ``Z``, ``0`` through ``9``, ``.``, ``_`` and ``-``.
+Note that ``:`` is not an allowed character any more.

+  Image and Band Owners:
+    The image and band owners will include the owners of the related product.
+This means that if you're not the owner of the product (but you are the writer), you can add an image or band and the owners will not only include your Descartes Labs user ID but also the owners of the related product.

 .. _catalog_v2_api_reference:

 Catalog